Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

     });
 });
 ```
+- `describe`, provides context for a group of tests. `describe` is a function that takes 2 arguments ("STRING", FUNCTION(){}).
+The "STRING" should describe the context for what we are testing, and the "FUNCTION" will contain one or more tests.
+- Inside the `describe`, you can add multiple `it` statements.
+Each `it` will contain tests for a specific behavior (also known as "specs").
+- To add an actual test, we add an `expect` statement within the `it`.
+    - In the above example, we are testing that the length of the string "word" is 4.
+    - This test passess, because `"word".length == 4` evaluates to `true`!
 - Notice that if you read the `describe` and `it` statements together, they form the sentence "A string that contains 4 letters should have length 4".
 It's good practice to write Jasmine tests that read like sentences and clearly state what they are trying to test.
 - Now, run the new test by typing in `jasmine` in the command line.
 You should see something like this:
 ```